 —Rocco Agnello to Jacob Grunewald

-The Scourge is a bloody Kindred office that traces its origins to the early Middle Ages.
-The Scourge would patrol the borders of a Prince’s domain and act as their personal executioner, hunting enemies of the domain (primarily Caitiff, autarkis, and unwanted trespassers) and acting when the Sheriff could not because of political circumstances.
-Unlike the Sheriff, the Scourge never had any pretense of investigation, as they were searching out vampires who were guilty by their very nature.
-The Scourge was not a deputy of the law: they were an assassin.
+The scourge is a bloody Kindred office that traces its origins to the early Middle Ages.
+The scourge would patrol the borders of a prince’s domain and act as their personal executioner, hunting enemies of the domain (primarily Caitiff, autarkis, and unwanted trespassers) and acting when the sheriff could not because of political circumstances.
+Unlike the sheriff, the scourge never had any pretense of investigation, as they were searching out vampires who were guilty by their very nature.
+The scourge was not a deputy of the law: they were a hitman and assassin.
 Due to the position’s unsavory reputation, many Cainites who held it were outcasts or criminals seeking pardon for past offenses.
-More than a few were degenerates who simply liked killing and welcomed the opportunity to commit murder under a Prince’s official sanction.
-Most Princes in the Modern Nights do not maintain a Scourge and consider the office a barbaric remnant of nights long past.
+More than a few were degenerates who simply enjoyed killing and welcomed the opportunity to commit officially sanctioned murder.
+Most princes in the Modern Nights do not maintain a scourge and consider the office a barbaric remnant of nights long past.

 Augusto Vidal is not one of them.

-Or at least, all this was true until a few seasons ago.
+Or at least, all this was true until recently.

-Meadows disappeared for a stretch of perhaps four months—too short for torpor to be a likely culprit.
+Meadows disappeared for a stretch of perhaps four months during late 2014—too short for torpor to be a likely culprit.
 Since then, the brutal Kindred has utterly abandoned her fealty to Vidal.
 Instead, she seems to have made it a personal mission to obliterate those who violate the precepts of the Lancea et Sanctum as she sees them.
 She has destroyed at least three vampires since her return and has made attempts on the unlives of Natasha Preston, Malia Eliza Curry, and Gus “Gutterball” Elgin.
-A small handful of less notable vampires have also vanished in the months since her turn, though no evidence directly links her to their disappearances.
-Through it all, Meadows has appeared at several Elysium gatherings, participated in various religious rites, even spoken to Vidal and the Cabildo, and then disappeared into the night.
-She has always succeeded in losing any pursuers well before she departs Elysium grounds, making it impossible for them to take action against her.
+A handful of less notable vampires have also vanished in the months since she went rogue, though no evidence directly links her to their disappearances.
+Through it all, Meadows has appeared at several Elysium gatherings, participated in various religious rites, even spoken to Maldonato and the primogen, and then disappeared into the night.
+She has always succeeded in losing any pursuers well before she departs Elysium grounds, making it effectively impossible for them to take action against her.

 Rumor suggests that Vidal is very near to calling a blood hunt on Meadows and has so far refrained only because her targets are mostly Kindred he himself wouldn’t mind seeing destroyed (her abortive attack on Elgin notwithstanding).
-Until she moves against one of Vidal’s allies, or against someone with enough clout that he cannot afford to remain still, it is likely that the Prince will allow Meadows to continue dealing with those irritants that he has either not been able to eliminate, or who have not made themselves so aggravating that he can justify an official reprisal.
+Other rumors hold that she still serves as the prince’s weapon against those who would oppose him, and that her desertion was a front designed to grant Vidal plausible deniability when she violates his own laws on his behalf.
+Regardless, until Meadows moves against one of Vidal’s allies, or against someone with enough clout that he cannot afford to remain still, it is likely that the prince will allow his former scourge to continue dealing with those irritants that he has either not been able to eliminate, or who have not made themselves so aggravating that he can justify an official reprisal.